jon-r/cv/README.md

 <section class="about">

-I am a proficient and enthusiastic software engineer with many years of hands-on web development experience.
-I am self-taught, proactive, and always willing to learn new things.
+Accomplished and enthusiastic software engineer with over ten years of hands-on development experience.
+As a self-taught developer, I am proactive, adaptable and always ready to learn.

-I have worked professionally on a variety of commercial applications, ranging from bespoke internal dashboards to full enterprise platforms serving several hundred thousand active customers.
+My experience includes contributing to a variety of commercial applications; from bespoke internal dashboards to full enterprise platforms that served hundreds of thousands of active customers.

-For the last few years, I have also been the tech lead for mixed discipline teams.
-I like to create an enjoyable working environment for my colleagues, lead by example, and encourage others to work to the best of their ability.
+Most recently my work has included being the tech lead for mixed discipline teams.
+I’ve enjoyed both the challenge of handling multiple tech operations as well as the mentoring of my junior colleagues.
+Positive and social team culture is important to me, I like to be in office where possible and I enjoy taking part in socials.

 </section>